-9. Notification of application outcomes
+Notification of application outcomes

-We will write to you about the outcome of your application, following a decision by the Assistant Secretary.
+We will advise you of the outcome of your application, following a decision by the First Assistant Secretary.
 If you are successful, you will be advised of any specific conditions attached to the grant.

 9.1 Feedback on your application